mesosphere/dcos-docs-site/pages/1.12/installing/production/deploying-dcos/installation/index.md

 The Enterprise template specifies three Mesos masters, static master discovery list, internal storage backend for Exhibitor, a custom proxy, security mode specified, and cloud specific DNS resolvers. [enterprise type="inline" size="small" /]

-This Open Source template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and cloud specific DNS resolvers. [oss type="inline" size="small" /]
+The Open Source template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and cloud specific DNS resolvers. [oss type="inline" size="small" /]

 If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
 For parameter descriptions and configuration examples, see the [documentation](/1.12/installing/ent/custom/configuration/configuration-parameters/).